George Mandler: Career

 Mandler's professional contributions include the editorship of Psychological Review, Governing Board member and chair of the Psychonomic Society, president of two Divisions of APA (Experimental Psychology and General Psychology), chair of the Council of Editors of APA, chair of the Society for Experimental Psychologists, and founding president of the Federation of Behavioral, Psychological, and Cognitive Sciences.

+Personal

-He died in May 2016 at the age of 91.
+While an assistant professor at Harvard, in January 1957 Mandler married Jean Mandler.
+They had two sons, Peter Mandler and Michael Mandler.
+He died in London in May 2016 at the age of 91.